patternknife/url-knife/README.md

 **Strict-parser** is an open source JavaScript library in order to parse certain patterns such as urls, emails or decimals on xml(or html) which is, as you are aware, divided into three areas - elements, comments and text.
 You can obtain strings with certain patterns and where they are on html.
+Definitely you can also use it on plain texts.

 ## More sophisticated parsing patterns

-1. Url
+1. Url (From ver 0.0.3, more stronger than before)

+    A) The core regex is based on 'validator.js'

-    A) referred to validator.js and added no-protocol cases such as www.google.com or ip numbers like 192.168.0.5:8000/abc.
+    B) Rare cases such as localhost,ip numbers is detected

+    C) Urls with no-protocol are distilled (strong point)

+        e.g., a sample url without protocols such as http or https
+        ```
+        [...
+          {
+            "value": {
+              "url": "s5houl７十七日dbedetected.jp?japan=go",
+              "protocol": null,
+              "onlyDomain": "s5houl７十七日dbedetected.jp",
+              "onlyUriWithParams": "?japan=go",
+              "type": "domain"
+            },
+            "area": "text"
+          }
+        ]
+        ```

+        // wrong domains such as this is not distilled
+        ```
+        fakeshouldnotbedetected.url?abc=fake
+        ```

+     The core regex combined with all existing root domains (around over 1770) has made it possible to implement a logic to extract urls with no-protocol.

+    D) Detailed information about a parsed url on xmls or texts is provided. (strong point) e.g.,
+    ```
+    [...
+        {
+          "url": "xtp:// gooppalgo.com/park/tree?abc=1",
+          "protocol": "xtp (unknown protocol)",
+          "onlyUriWithParams": "/park/tree?abc=1",
+          "onlyDomain": "gooppalgo.com",
+          "type": "domain"
+        }
+    ]
+    ```

 2. Email

-    A) separated only emails from post-connected characters.
+    A) Can separate only emails from post-connected characters.
         [ex.] abc@naver.comCOCO, cde@adela.co.kr에서, fgh@adela.co.kr(next)
               -> abc@naver.com, cde@adela.co.kr, fgh@adela.co.kr

-    B) separated only emails from pre-connected characters.
+    B) Can separate only emails from pre-connected characters.
         [ex.] 请发邮件给我abc@naver.com, ---과자@daum.net, "all_day@bbqg.com"
               -> abc@naver.com, 과자@daum.net, all_day@bbqg.com

 3. Element

-    A) a well-known regex indicating tags is not simply '<[^>]+>'.
+    A) A well-known regex indicating tags is not simply '<[^>]+>'.
-    This regex fails to parse some cases such as '`````<p class="here>to" style="width:100%">`````' where '>' is inserted in the class attribute.
+    This regex fails to parse some rare cases such as '`````<p class="here>to" style="width:100%">`````' where '>' is inserted in the class attribute.

-4. Zero-dependency except for regular expressions for parsing - any xml type is available.
+    B) This library has overcome the weakness above.

 Please inform me of more sophisticated patterns you need by leaving issues on Github or emailing me at studypurpose@naver.com.